 Part of the validation process is determining the problem the product (in our case, a mobile app) will solve.
 Fitness apps help us get in shape and keep fit, food delivery apps free us from shopping and cooking, and dating apps can liven up our love lives.
 Book, movie streaming, yoga, transportation, and booking apps — each and every one of them makes our lives easier in one way or another.
 This is what your app needs to do as well.
 And it needs to do it better than other apps, offering some feature that’s unique or better implemented.
 Brainstorming with your IT project manager is a way to find that uniqueness and let it bloom, since a professional PM can offer insights based on experience acquired over the years.

 After determining the problem and coming up with the solution, it’s time to plan the project.
-Strategic roadmapping is one of the most important things that a project manager does.
+Strategic roadmapping is one of the most important tasks of a project manager in the app development process.
 A roadmap is a list of tasks to be completed during each sprint.
 Without proper planning, the project can come loose at the seams.
-The PM creates a roadmap after discussing it with the client and the development team, then monitors the development process in accordance with this roadmap.
+The PM creates a roadmap after discussing it with the client and the app development team, then monitors the development process in accordance with this roadmap.

-The main responsibilities of an IT project manager
+The main responsibilities of project manager in app development

 The market changes swiftly.
 For your app to be profitable, it needs to be launched at the right time in the right category and it needs to look just right.
 App creation happens in several stages, and each stage is completed by a different part of the team.
 A good plan is built based on analysis of the market, the complexity of each stage, and the team assigned to each stage.
 Bad planning will result in missing deadlines.